 In their role as suppliers to marketers and as key contributors to the marketing industry, service providers are responsible for upholding the highest standards of professionalism and business conduct as set out in this Code and in particular this section.

 Service providers must protect the confidentiality of their clients’ proprietary information by not disclosing it without opt-in consent from the client, unless required by law.

 Whenever lists are being transferred to a service provider, service providers must provide a contractual guarantee that they will abide by privacy and anti-spam laws in Canada as these apply to the transfer, handling or storage of the data.
 (See also CMA List and Data Transfer Guidelines.)

 O3 Screening for Approval

-List owners or their representatives should require marketers who are using their list to provide accurate samples of the marketing communications to help ensure that marketing communications comply with this Code.
+List owners or their representatives should require marketers who are using their list to provide accurate samples of the marketing communications to help ensure that marketing communications comply with this Code and relevant laws.

 O4 Use of CMA Do Not Contact Service